 - Collect hazard report data from all departments;

 - Organize data to facilitate generating chart;

 - Formatting the hazard reporting charts; and

 Safety managers who are most familiar with hazard reporting data are required in the last step.
-Don't rely on your IT staff to determine whether data displayed is reasonable and accurate.
-The IT staff may not understand either the:
+Don't rely on your IT staff to determine whether the data displayed is reasonable and accurate.
+The IT staff may not understand either of the:

 - nature of the report; or

 - frequency of reporting metrics by user group.

 Safety managers understand the data driving the reports and they are better prepared to determine whether a chart's portrayal of the underlying data is reasonable and accurate.